deswebcom/dw-flagsprites/README.md

 # dw-flagsprites Web Component

-It is a Custom Element dw-flagsprites for making flag icons from countries of the world.
+It is a Custom Element `dw-flagsprites` for making flag icons from countries of the world.

 Uses Polymer and CSS Sprites technique.

 Polymer component Created by [DesarrolloWeb.com](http://www.desarrolloweb.com) Using "[Flag Sprites](https://www.flag-sprites.com)" Country flags in single CSS sprite

+The icons dimensions you get with this component are 32x32

 ## Usage